 Article 13: The Nomination Committee

-The Nomination Committee must deliberate the agendas of the general shareholder meeting concerning appointment of directors and the agendas of the board of directors concerning appointment of executive officers in a fair, transparent and strict manner before the agendas concerned are finalized, and report the outcome to the board of directors.
-The Nomination Committee must also report on the contents of the Independence Standards and succession planning of the CEO and other top management to the board of directors.
+The Nomination Committee must deliberate on the agendas of the general shareholder meeting concerning appointment or removal of directors and the agendas of the board of directors concerning appointment or removal of executive officers in a fair, transparent and strict manner before the agendas concerned are finalized, and report the outcome to the board of directors.
+The Nomination Committee must also report on the contents of the Independence Standards and succession planning for the CEO and other top management to the board of directors.

 Article 14: The Compensation Committee

-- The Compensation Committee must discuss the contents of the company rules concerning the standard for calculating remunerations of directors and executive officers, and the contents of respective remunerations of respective individuals, and report the outcome to the board of directors.
+- The Compensation Committee must discuss the contents of the company rules concerning the standard for calculating the remunerations for directors and executive officers, and the contents of respective remunerations of respective individuals, and report the outcome to the board of directors.

 - The basic policies concerning remunerations of Brother Industries, Ltd.'s directors and executive officers are as stipulated in Article 15.